charybdeide/alexandra-casapu/TestCoCoin/README.md

 - :one: does the app open? - if it doesn't open at all, or crashes on open, that's bad
 - :one: important flows:

-set password:
+*set password:*
 swipe 4 times
 insert password
 insert it again
 wait for app screen to load
-- check that elements from the expenses insert screen are displayed
-- check that the correct activity is displayed
+-> check that elements from the expenses insert screen are displayed -> check that the correct activity is displayed

-insert expenses:
+*insert expenses:*
 insert amount
 choose category
 press on checkmark
-- check that money field was reset to 0
+-> check that money field was reset to 0

+*check that expenses are inserted:*
+insert data
-check that expenses are inserted: insert data click on hamburger menu item insert code
+click on hamburger menu item
+insert code
-- correct activity displayed
+-> correct activity displayed
-- total amount displayed
+-> total amount displayed
-- each amount displayed with correct corresponding category?
+-> each amount displayed with correct corresponding category?

 #### Pros for automating on the UI level:
 We can do these on the UI level, to simulate closely the user's context.